 Educating All Students for Success in Life

-Student learning, achievement, and lifelong success are the focus of the Anchorage School District.
+Student learning, achievement, and lifelong success are the focus of ASD.
 Within the District, families have many academic choices to meet a variety of student needs.
 Equitable access and opportunity are keys to building a successful learning path for each student.
 ASD celebrates our differences and is committed to inclusion of all our community's languages, cultures, and perspectives.

 Non-English languages spoken

 A diverse student population provides students the ability to interact with peers from many different backgrounds, expanding their knowledge of other cultures and preparing for life in a global society.
-Studies by UAA sociology professor Chad Farrel show that Anchorage has the some of the most diverse schools in the U.S. at all levels.
+Anchorage has the some of the most diverse schools in the U.S. at all levels.

 Race and ethnicity

 Minority students comprise more than 50 percent of the student population (43,000 students - Oct 2023).